-- Neurological:
+- neurological;

-- Musculoskeletal;
+- musculoskeletal;

-- Special sense organs;
+- special sense organs;

-- Respiratory, including speech organs;
+- respiratory, including speech organs;

-- Cardiovascular;
+- cardiovascular;

-- Reproductive;
+- reproductive;

-- Digestive;
+- digestive;

-- Genito-urinary;
+- genito-urinary;

-- Hemic and lymphatic;
+- hemic and lymphatic;

-- Skin:
+- skin:

-- Endocrine; or
+- endocrine; or

-• Any mental or psychological disorder, such as intellectual disability, organic brain syndrome, emotional or mental illness, and specific learning disabilities.
+- any mental or psychological disorder, such as intellectual disability, organic brain syndrome, emotional or mental illness, and specific learning disabilities.

-NOTE: All IDEA disabilities are also covered by Section 504, e.g., specific learning disabilities, intellectual impairment, traumatic brain injury.
-If a student has a disability covered by IDEA, which requires specialized instruction from a special education teacher or speech-language pathologist, the student MUST be on an IEP.
-Special education teachers CANNOT provide direct services to students on Section 504 Plans.
+NOTE: Section 504 covers students with all the IDEA disabilities, e.g. specific learning disabilities, intellectual impairment, traumatic brain injury.
+If a student has a disability covered by the IDEA and requires specialized instruction from a special education teacher, the student MUST be on an IEP.
+Special education teachers CANNOT provide direct services to students on Section 504 Plans because this support should be provided within an IEP.